ghokun/tv/README.md

 # TV

+> [!WARNING]
+> No longer maintained.
+Switched to a local dispatcharr instance to manage my my playlists and EPGs.

 This is an IPTV playlist and EPG generator.
 On a scheduled run (hourly):

 1. Fetches a public IPTV list